AndresMillsGallego/reading-notes/class-07.md

 - If the point is to have many instances then its best to build objects with the same behaviors and attributes.
 - Make the methods short, simple and very good at the one thing you design the for.
 - To make new instances, use the `new` keyword
-- Store the inforamation in variables so you can access the data from outisde the object
+- Store the information in variables so you can access the data from outside the object
 - Use the `this` keyword so you can access the object's data from the inside.

-Something tells me that we will be learing a __lot__ more about this subject and I cannot wait.
+Something tells me that we will be learning a __lot__ more about this subject and I cannot wait.

 Click [HERE](README.md) to go back to the home page.